mattglwilliams/mattglwilliams/README.md

 ### About Me 💥
 - 🎓 I’m a recent graduate from the University of Manchester's Full Stack Web Development Coding Bootcamp
+- 👨🏻‍💻 Currently working as a Frontend Developer at JD Sports PLC
-- 📚  I’m currently learning React, MongoDB and GraphQL
+- 📚 I’m currently learning MUI, Vue.js, Redux and GraphQL
+- ⚡ In the future, I am interested in learning game development
 - 📫 How to reach me: mattwilliamsdev@gmail.com
-- ⚡ Looking into: Next.js, Material UI, game development

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=mattglwilliams&theme=algolia)](https://github.com/mattglwilliams/github-readme-stats)